Cover of Draft No. 4: On the Writing Process

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Draft No. 4: On the Writing Process:
+The most popular highlights from Draft No. 4: On the Writing Process, saved by readers on Screvi.

 No one will ever write in just the way that you do, or in just the way that anyone else does.
 Because of this fact, there is no real competition between writers.
 What appears to be competition is actually nothing more than jealousy and gossip.
 Writing is a matter strictly of developing oneself.
 You compete only with yourself.
 You develop yourself by writing.